FGK-PASMAS/FGK_PASMAS_frontend/README.md

 ## Additional Notes

-Please note that PasMAs is still under development but is currently not actively maintained by the original authors due to other real-life commitments.
+Please note that PasMAs is still under development but is currently not actively maintained by the original authors.